makerprism/ocaml-social-auth/packages/oauth2-client/README.md

-# social-auth-core
+# oauth2-client

-Runtime-agnostic OAuth2 authentication library with PKCE support for OCaml.
+Runtime-agnostic OAuth2 client library with PKCE support for OCaml.

 > **Warning**
 > This library is **not production-ready**.
 It was primarily built using LLMs and is still a work in progress.
 We are actively working towards making it stable and usable.

 ## Overview

-`social-auth-core` provides a clean, runtime-agnostic interface for implementing OAuth2 authentication flows.
+`oauth2-client` provides a clean, runtime-agnostic interface for implementing OAuth2 authentication flows.
 It supports:

 - **OAuth 2.0 with PKCE** (Proof Key for Code Exchange) for maximum security
 - **Runtime-agnostic**: Works with Lwt, Eio, or synchronous code